microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

     - **Secure transfer required**: Disabled
     - **Subscription**: *select your Azure subscription*
     - **Resource group**: *create / select an existing resource group*
-1. Once the Azure Storage account has been created, grant the Azure AD application previously created ownership over it.
+1. Once the Azure Storage account has been created, grant the Azure AD application previously created the proper access to it.
     1. Select the Azure Storage account
     1. In the sidebar menu, select **Access control (IAM)**